DevOps-Academy-Org/docker-for-beginners/README.md

 10. A look at Docker Networking: DNS, IP addresses, Network Modes

-8. Working with Docker Images: Basics
+11. Working with Docker Images: Basics

-9. Working with Docker Images: Advanced
+12. Working with Docker Images: Advanced

-10. Working with Docker Images: Building Images
+13. Working with Dockerfiles: Building Images